pierrechauvin/fix-protocol-dictionary-json/README.md

 - FIX 5.0 SP2: [Google][9]

 For each FIX protocol version, two files are proposed:
-- A "simplified" array of the fields, sorted by their tag number, containing the following values: Tag, Field Name, Type.
+- A "simplified" array of FIX fields, sorted by their tag identifier, containing the following values: Tag, Field Name, Type.
-- An "extended" array of the fields, sorted by their tag number, containing the following values: Tag, Field Name, Type, Description, [TODO].
+- An "extended" array of FIX fields, sorted by their tag identifier, containing the following values: Tag, Field Name, Type, Description, [TODO].
 This file is in average larger by [TODO]% of the "simplified" version.

 All JSON-formatted files complies with the standardization proposal from Google [TODO] and RFCxxx [TODO].
 Fields names and descriptions are provided in English, and all files are encoded in UTF-8 [TODO].
 A JSON schema defined in [TODO] allows to validate these files.